MalaiarasuGRaj/2217010/SYSTEM_DESIGN.md

 ## 6. Error Handling

 *   **Frontend**:
+    *   **Client-side URL validation** is performed on input fields, providing immediate visual feedback to the user.
     *   Simulated API call errors are handled locally and displayed to the user.
     *   Logging middleware is used to report these events to the centralized logging service.
     *   Input validation is performed on the `UrlForm` to guide users.